 Photos from the project

 UN’s Sustainable Development Goals:

 As an Ecologi member your money goes towards supporting projects that are in line with the United Nations Sustainable Development Goals.
-Here are the goals recognised by the Nicaraguan reforestation project:
+Here are the goals recognised by the Reforestation projects in Nicaragua project:

 End poverty in all its forms everywhere